mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Outputs and diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Gumbel method generates a tab-seperated output file at the location
+The Gumbel method generates a tab-separated output file at the location
 chosen by the user.
 This file will automatically be loaded into the
 Results Files section of the GUI, allowing you to display it as a table.
 Alternatively, the file can be opened in a spreadsheet software like